SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 #### colorselect
 This event is fired when a user using the eyedropper selects a colour.

 The value attribute of the eyedropper object is replaced by the hex value of the color of the pixel the user selected.
+After the event is fired, the eyedropper is disabled.

 The screenX, screenY attributes of the event are populated with the (x,y) coordinates of where the user clicked.